Written by: Mike Harper

 A managed service provision (MSP) is a service in which a specialist recruitment provider assumes overall responsibility for the management of an organisations non-permanent workforce (temporary, contractor, statement of work).

-The Managed Service Provider will assume primary responsibility for the non-permanent workforce.
+The Managed Services Provider (MSP) will assume primary responsibility for the non-permanent workforce.
 This includes

 The end result is a cost-effective and compliant solution that not only improves the overall efficiency of their non-permanent workforce but also allows clients to scale up and down as and when hiring volumes dictate.